se-edu/se-book/codeQuality/practices/useNameExplain/text.md

 <div id="body">

-**A name is not just for differentiation; it should explain the named entity to the reader in an accurately and at a sufficient level of detail.**
+**A name is not just for differentiation; it should explain the named entity to the reader accurately and at a sufficient level of detail.**

 <tip-box>